KIDERM

 • Impetigo – Rapid classroom spread

-• Molluscum contagiosum – Persistent and widespread
+• Molluscum contagiosum – Persistent and frequently mismanaged

 Why It Matters